janse180/dynamiccluster/usage.md

 # Usage

-Users (admins) interactive with Dynamic Cluster via its Restful interface.
+Users (admins) interact with Dynamic Cluster via its Restful interface.

 To make things easier, a web-based dashboard is provided.
 A CLI may be available in future releases.